-You will teach one another through discussion board interactions focused on experiences gained while completing learning activities.
-You will also have assignments to teach other people in their life and share those experiences with the class.
+You will teach one another through discussion board interactions focused on experiences gained while completing the Prepare activities.
+You will also have assignments to teach other people in your life and share those experiences with the class.

 Ponder & Prove

-You will demonstrate your skills by completing interactive activities, assignments, research projects, reports, and assessments (quizzes).
+You will demonstrate the skills you've learned by completing interactive activities, assignments, research projects, reports, and assessments (quizzes).

 The course is not an independent study course.
-The group teaching and learning activities require students to cover material at the same time and at the same pace.
+The Teach One Another activities require students to cover material at the same time and at the same pace.

-- Discussion Boards are weekly opportunities to participate in discussions and to teach one another.
+- Discussion boards are weekly opportunities to teach one another.

 - Participation is important not only for you, but for your classmates as well.

 - Activities give you the opportunity to learn by practice and to perfect your abilities and skills.
-They can be completed as many times as needed to master a concept.
+They can be completed as many times as needed for you to master each concept.

 - Assignments are different from activities because they will be personally graded by the instructor.
 Assignments allow you to ponder what you have learned and to prove that you know the materials you have been studying.

-In this course you will be required to write papers as part of certain assignments.
-You will need to follow the instructions carefully to write a professional, college-level paper.
-Make sure that your paper is focused on the topic given by your instructor.
+In this course, you will be required to write papers as part of certain assignments.
+You will need to follow the instructions carefully to write professional, college-level papers.
+Make sure that your papers are focused on the topics given by your instructor.
 Be concise and clear.
 Rambling will not be accepted for full credit.
 Do not attempt to "pad" your responses by being wordy.
 Your papers should be well organized using paragraphs with correct spelling and punctuation standards.

-To learn more about writing standards visit BYU-Idaho Writing Center website for tutorials and handouts.
-Tutoring sessions are also available to students in the Writing Center on-campus or online via Skype.
-If your schedule does not coincide with the Writing Center hours (9:00am - 5:30pm Monday - Friday) you may email your paper to firstname.lastname@example.org and receive written feedback for your paper within 48 hours.
+To learn more about writing standards, visit the BYU-Idaho Writing Center website for tutorials and handouts.
+Tutoring sessions are also available to students in the Writing Center on campus or online via Skype.
+If your schedule does not coincide with the Writing Center hours (9:00 AM–5:30 PM, Monday–Friday) you may email your paper to firstname.lastname@example.org and receive written feedback for your paper within 48 hours.
 Visit the Help for Online Students page for more details on these resources.

-Remember, it is your responsibility to understand and follow the instructions completely!
+Remember, it is your responsibility to understand and follow the instructions completely.
 If you have a question regarding an assignment, ask your instructor early for clarification.
-Last minute questions cannot be expected to be answered immediately.
+Last minute questions cannot always be answered immediately.